 Example: Using Trello, a writer can create a board for an article.
 Cards for research, drafting, and editing can be made.
 As each task progresses, the cards can be moved through columns labeled “To Do,” “In Progress,” and “Done.”

 Setting realistic deadlines is more than just estimating time.
 It’s a blend of understanding one’s capacity, accommodating unforeseen circumstances, and utilizing tools to monitor and adapt.
-Such practices don’t just meet deadlines—they set the stage for exceeding client expectations.
+This time management strategy for freelance writers involves creating a schedule that factors in potential obstacles and adjusting timelines as needed.
+Such practices not only help meet deadlines but also set the stage for exceeding client expectations.
+By being proactive and flexible, freelance writers can maintain a reputation for reliability and high-quality work, ultimately enhancing client satisfaction.

 Maintaining a Healthy Work-Life Balance